 Tip: To reduce weight from your Bug Out Bag, consider making summer and winter versions.
 Then you can keep a lighter 2 or 3-season tent in the summer BOB.

 One of the worst things that can happen while trying to survive outdoors is getting wet and not having anything dry to change into.
 Getting wet can lead to hypothermia, which in turn can lead to your death.
 So, yes, waterproofness is important when choosing your shelter!

-Waterproofing is usually done by painting layers of waterproof coating over the material.
-The more coating that is added, the more waterproof the tent will be.
+Waterproofing is usually done by painting layers of coating over the material.
+The more coating that is added, the more weather proof the tent will be.

 To make sure you get a survival tent which can handle heavy storms (but not necessarily Biblical floods), look for:

 - Waterproof rating of at least 1000mm: This means that the tent can withstand 2,000mm of water on top of it before it starts to leak.
 In other words, it will stand up against most storms.